 A 24-hours check-in desk is also available.
 It’s a great standard at this price point.

 It’s easy to get to Sandakan by bus, plane, ferry or car.
 If you have your own car, great!
 You are good to go.

-If you need to take a bus, click here for the latest timetables and bus prices.
+Otherwise, if you need to take a bus, click here for the latest timetables and bus prices.

 If you’d prefer a ferry, click here to see the latest ferry timetables.

 To see all the latest flights and prices, click here.